-We’re excited to announce Kimberlyn Blum-Hyclak, David E. Poston, and special guest Richard Allen Taylor
+Special thank you to Kimberlyn Blum-Hyclak, David E. Poston, and special guest Richard Allen Taylor

-as the judges for the KAKALAK 2021 poetry and art contests.
+for their time and commitment as judges for the KAKALAK 2021 poetry and art contests.

 Kimberlyn Blum-Hyclak makes her home and writes in Lancaster, SC, but her Midwest roots still burrow deep.
 Small-town life and nature are most often the subjects of her poetry, short stories, and creative nonfiction, but sometimes family and grands find a place, too.
 Kim is the author of the poetry collection, In the Garden of Life and Death: A Mother and Daughter Walk (Main Street Rag Publishing Company, 2014) and the author of A Century of Faith, the compilation of her parish’s 100-year history.
 A Pushcart Award nominee, Kim’s work has appeared in moonShine review, Kakalak, Catfish Stew, Petigru Review, and other anthologies.
 She’s excited to now be part of the Kakalak editing team.
 When Kim isn’t writing, she’s gardening, reading, or playing with her grands, and her bucket list includes walking the El Camino de Santiago.
 She opens her window to writing, nature, and other observations each Monday on her blog, www.awriterswindow.wordpress.com.